The Great Wave: Evidence of a large-scale vertical corrugation propagating outwards in the Galactic disc: Summary conclusions

-\emph{The corrugation is a wave propagating outwards.} To study the vertical kinematics, we first infer the warp precession rate using our two samples.
-We obtain a prograde warp precession \citep[in agreement with][]{Poggio:2020, Cheng:2020, HrannarMcMillan2024}, which is gradually declining with R, confirming previous works by \cite{Dehnen:2023} and \cite{CabreraGadea:2024}.
+\paragraph{The corrugation can be interpreted as a wave propagating outwards.} To study the vertical kinematics, we first infer the warp precession rate using our two samples.
+We obtain a prograde warp precession \citep[in agreement with][]{Poggio:2020, Cheng:2020, HrannarMcMillan2024}, which is gradually declining with $R$, confirming previous works by \cite{Dehnen:2023} and \cite{CabreraGadea:2024}.
 After subtracting the warp model in the vertical velocities $V_Z$, we investigate the residuals and find that the corrugation detected in the vertical coordinate $\Delta_Z$ (see point above) has a kinematic self-consistent counterpart.
 In the same region, but slightly shifted toward the outer disc, we see a similar feature with positive vertical velocities $V_Z$ (after the warp kinematic signature has been subtracted).
-The shift approximately corresponds to about half of the radial width of the corrugation observed in the Z residuals, so that the lines of the maxima of the vertical velocities coincides with the lines where the Z residuals are zero.
-This is in agreement with a wave-like behaviour - and, specifically, with a wave propagating towards the outer disc.
+The shift approximately corresponds to about half of the radial width of the corrugation observed in the Z residuals, so that the lines of the maxima of the vertical velocities roughly coincides with the lines where the Z residuals are zero, indicating an oscillatory behaviour.
+The comparison of the observed shift with a simple toy model suggests that this is consistent with a wave propagating towards the outer disc.

-\emph{The corrugation has associated radial motions.} The feature observed in vertical fit residuals $\Delta_Z$ is interestingly appearing in the same position of systematically positive radial motions.
+\paragraph{The stars located in the corrugation exhibit systematic radial motions.} The feature in the outer disc with $\Delta_Z>0$ observed in vertical fit residuals is interestingly appearing in the same position of systematically positive radial motions.
 Stars that today are located in the positive crest of the corrugation exhibit systematic outwards motions of about 10-15 km/s, while those located outside the crest are moving towards the inner parts of the disc.

-Taken together, these findings lead us to conclude that there is a large-scale Rayleigh-like vertical wave moving outwards in the Galactic disc, involving both vertical and radial motions that are clearly correlated.
+Taken together, these findings lead us to explore the hypothesis that there is a vertical wave extending over a large portion of the outer disc ($R>10$ kpc) moving away from the Galactic center, possibly involving both vertical and radial motions, that appear to be statistically correlated.
 This wave, detected in young stellar populations, may primarily be in the gaseous component of the Galactic disc, revealed by the kinematics of the young stars which have inherited the bulk motions of the gas from which they were born.